aimlinux/aimlinux/README.md

 ### Hi there 👋
-#I am a technical college student
+🌠I am a technical college student